sanaya-bhardwaj/ContactHub-Contact_management_system/README.md

 **Functionalities:**

-**Request Routing:** Receives incoming requests from clients and routes them to the appropriate microservice based on the request path or URL.
+**- Request Routing:** Receives incoming requests from clients and routes them to the appropriate microservice based on the request path or URL.

-**Authentication:** Manages user authentication for incoming requests.
+**- Authentication:** Manages user authentication for incoming requests.

-**Load Balancing:** Distributes requests among multiple instances of a service to balance the load.
+**- Load Balancing:** Distributes requests among multiple instances of a service to balance the load.

-**Cross-cutting Concerns:** Handles other concerns such as logging, rate limiting, and security.
+**- Cross-cutting Concerns:** Handles other concerns such as logging, rate limiting, and security.

 **How It Works:**